Computer Science and Engineering, Master of Science (Technology) (2 years)

 - Research-oriented degree provides an exciting opportunity to study in a leading-edge research environment

 - The studies combine both theoretical and practical approach

 - Specializations in Applied Computing, Artificial Intelligence, and Computer Engineering

-The International Master’s Degree Programme in Computer Science and Engineering (CSE) is a two-year research-oriented programme concentrating on intelligent digital solutions to real world problems.
-During the past decades, Computer Science and Engineering has had a significant impact into our daily lives.
+The International Master’s Degree Program in Computer Science and Engineering (CSE) is a two-year research-oriented program concentrating on intelligent digital solutions to real-world problems.
+During the past decades, Computer Science and Engineering has had a significant impact on our daily lives.
 The development continues and soon computers will not be used as separate devices anymore.
-Instead they will blend into our living environments and offer us rich sets of services through natural and intuitive user interfaces.
+Instead, they will blend into our living environments and offer us rich sets of services through natural and intuitive user interfaces.
 The graduates from Computer Science and Engineering will play a key role in this development.